amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 As you can see, we are using a `Queue` where the first node in is also the first node to be visited (FIFO).

 We are as well using [JavaScript generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator), notice the `*` in front of the function.
-We are using a generator to iterate one value at a time.
+This generator iterates one value at a time.
 That's useful for large graphs (millions of nodes) because in most cases you don't need to visit every single node.

 This an example of how to use the BFS that we just created: